MicrosoftDocs/entra-docs/docs/id-protection/howto-export-risk-data.md

 ## Diagnostic settings

-Organizations can choose to store or export **RiskyUsers**, **UserRiskEvents**, **RiskyServicePrincipals**, and **ServicePrincipalRiskEvents** data by changing diagnostic settings in Microsoft Entra ID to export the data.
+Organizations can choose to store or export **RiskyUsers**, **UserRiskEvents**, **RiskyServicePrincipals**, and **ServicePrincipalRiskEvents** data by configuring diagnostic settings in Microsoft Entra ID to export the data.
 You can integrate the data with a Log Analytics workspace, archive data to a storage account, stream data to an event hub, or send data to a partner solution.

+The endpoint you select for exporting the logs must be set up before you can configure diagnostic settings.
 For a quick summary of the methods available for log storage and analysis, see [How to access activity logs in Microsoft Entra ID](../identity/monitoring-health/howto-access-activity-logs.md).

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Security Administrator](~/identity/role-based-access-control/permissions-reference.md#security-administrator).

 1. Browse to **Identity** > **Monitoring & health** > **Diagnostic settings**.

-1. Select **+ Add diagnostic setting**, enter a **Diagnostic setting name**, select the log categories that you want to stream, and select **Save**.
+1. Select **+ Add diagnostic setting**.

+1. Enter a **Diagnostic setting name**, select the log categories that you want to stream, select a previously configured destination, and select **Save**.

 [![Screenshot of the diagnostic settings screen in Microsoft Entra ID.](./media/howto-export-risk-data/change-diagnostic-setting-in-portal.png)](./media/howto-export-risk-data/change-diagnostic-setting-in-portal.png#lightbox)